-CSE 306 Policy on Academic Dishonesty Computer Science Department, Stony Brook University
+CSE/ISE 311 Policy on Academic Dishonesty Computer Science Department, Stony Brook University

-This course uses programming assignments as a primary method by which you will build an understanding of Operating Systems concepts.
-For this course, you will work alone on at least the first assignment, you may work with a partner on assignments 2 and 3, and may join with another group to form a team of up to 4 students on the fourth assignment.
+This course uses hands-on administration assignments as a primary method by which you will build an understanding of Systems Administration concepts.
+For this course, you will work alone or as partners on all assignments.
 Each team of students will produce a single submission for each of the assignments.
-The professor will make available at the beginning of the semester a code base on which the assignments will be built.
-Any additions or modifications made to this code during the semester and submitted for grading must be original work of you or your teammates, and no one else.
-The reason why you are required to do your own coding is that this is the primary way you will learn in this course.
-If you don't do your own coding, you won't learn what you are supposed to learn.
+The professor will make available at the beginning of the semester basic infrastructure, such as virtual machine, upon which software must be assigned or a configuration debugged.
+Any additions or modifications made to this system during the semester and submitted for grading must be original work of you or your teammates, and no one else.
+The reason why you are required to do your own work is that this is the primary way you will learn in this course.
+If you don't do your own work, you won't learn what you are supposed to learn.